Compiler/compiler.github.io/generic.md

 | Percent Better| 37%   | 1427%     | 53939%    |
 | Percent Worse | 0.03% | 0.00065%  | 0.000017% |

-This table speaks very loud about how fast bad habits can throw us down a terrible spiral to a fraction of the person we once were.
+This table speaks very loudly about how fast bad habits can throw us down a terrible spiral leading to being a fraction of the person we once were.
 However, being 1% better each day for 2 years results in being 14x the person you are today.
 That speaks even louder.
+This idea is known to me as the _Compound Effect_.
+Compound Effect
+ : The strategy of reaping huge rewards from small, seemingly insignificant actions.

+---